harshithamaripally24/fullstackproject/README.md

     MONGO_CLUSTER=mycluster

-    To protect sensitive configuration data, we created the .env file Ensure that you have included spring-dotenv as a dependency in your pom.xml file.
+    Ensure that you have included spring-dotenv as a dependency in your pom.xml file.

 3. Running the Application

    Build and run the Spring Boot application.

 **NOTE**

 This README will be periodically updated to reflect project progress and milestones.